Exploring the File System

 Application Overview

-.
+The file system on our computers organizes all of our files into a series of folders (also called directories).
+Earlier in the semester, we practiced navigating through our file system using the terminal commands cd and cat.
 In this final part of the lab, we will see how our file system can be modeled as a tree data structure and recursively printed to see all the contents of a folder (including all of its subfolders).

 For example, the “warmups” folder in your GitHub repository contains two subfolders called “A” and “B” and no files.
 The “A” folder contains no subfolders and two files “1.jpg” and “2.jpg”.
 The “B” folder contains two subfolders “1” and “2” and one file “cat1.jpeg”.
 The “1” folder contains no subfolders and two files “cat2.jpg” and “cat3.jpg”.
 Finally, the “2” folder contains no subfolders and three files “cat4.jpg”, “cat5.jpg”, and “cat6.jpg”.

-We could represent this organization with a tree that recursively displays using the print
+We could represent this organization with a tree that recursively displays using the print method developed Part 3 of the lab as:

 warmup